IceMaD/LeekSync/README.md

 ![Prompt preview](./doc/password.png)

 > These are not stored but if you don't trust me (and you should never trust anyone on the internet), you can review my code.
-> This we reassure you and you may have input for improvements :D
+> This will reassure you and you may have input for improvements :D

 Once you have entered you credentials, you should see this confirmation message :